Graffersid Blogs

 • Money:

 There is no limit on how much and how fast you can earn as a Business owner.
-Whereas in Job you will have to wait for a certain time period for taking the next hike, no matter how good you are.
+Whereas in Job you will have to wait for a certain period to take the next hike, no matter how good you are.
 Hence, Business is better than a job.

 • Effort: